• Skip to primary navigation

 Caramel

 • Keep heating until the sugar turns into a golden-brown caramel.
-At this point, immediately remove from heat and stir in the butter, salt, and vanilla extract, to stop the caramel from turning darker.
-Stir until fully combined and transfer to your tart pan (or leave the caramel in the iron-safe skillet if you used that).
+At this point, immediately remove from heat and stir in the butter, salt, and vanilla extract to stop the caramel from turning darker.
+Stir until fully combined and transfer to a 9-inch tart pan (or leave the caramel in the iron-safe skillet if you used that).

 • Let cool while you prepare the apples and the shortcrust pastry.